Unified.to

 • Every MCP tool call fetches data in real time from the source platform

-• No polling jobs or cached snapshots to manage
+• No polling jobs or cached data layers to manage.

-For AI agents, this removes ambiguity around data recency and eliminates retry or reconciliation logic.
+For AI agents, this removes uncertainty around how current the data is.

 Endpoint coverage: normalized models + provider-specific tools